aluvium/terra_draft/README.md

 # terraform drafts
-#### The project whose purpose was to create drafts for deployingautomated environments IasC mainly for AWS cloud and also docker, using Terraform.
+#### The project whose purpose was to create drafts for deploying automated environments Infrastructure as a service mainly for AWS cloud and  Docker, using Terraform.

+# usage